rust-lang-ru/book/rustbook-ru/src/ch20-05-sending-requests-via-channels.md

 In order to call a `FnOnce` closure that is stored in a `Box<T>` (which is what our `Job` type alias is), the closure needs to be able to move itself out of the `Box<T>` since when we call the closure, it takes ownership of `self`.
-In general, moving a value out of a `Box<T>` isn’t allowed since Rust doesn’t know how big the value inside the `Box<T>` is going to be; recall in Chapter 15 that we used `Box<T>` precisely because we had something of an unknown size that we wanted to store in a `Box<T>` to get a value of a known size.
+In general, moving a value out of a `Box<T>` isn’t allowed since Ржавчина doesn’t know how big the value inside the `Box<T>` is going to be; recall in Chapter 15 that we used `Box<T>` precisely because we had something of an unknown size that we wanted to store in a `Box<T>` to get a value of a known size.